 Their father, Mohamed Hadid, is a multi-millionaire dollar real estate developer and successful business owner in the wine and caviar fields.

 The rich and famous live in a lifestyle bubble many of us will never understand unless we join them.

 That doesn’t mean their children have a shred of financial smarts because they earn millions.

 Let’s take the everyday average successful business owner who teaches their children about finance.

 It’s one thing to learn about money and how to budget and another when living a frugal lifestyle.

 When To Teach Children Basic Savings Methods

-Today, you will learn savings methods we teach our son every year until he understands the importance.
+Today, you will learn the savings methods we teach our son yearly until he understands the importance.

 As our son ages, we will turn savings methods into investing and home buying and the impact of debt.

-There is no age set in stone when teaching children about savings methods and debt.
+No age is set when teaching children about savings methods and debt.